A unified approach to time consistency of dynamic risk measures and dynamic performance measures in discrete time

 \subsubsection{Proof of Proposition~\ref{prop:DAItoDCRM}}

 \begin{proof}[Proof]

 The proof of locality and monotonicity of \eqref{eq:DAItoDCRM} is straightforward (see \cite{BCZ2010} for details).
-Let us prove weak acceptance time consistency.
-Let us assume that $\{\alpha_{t}\}_{t\in\bT}$ is semi-weakly acceptance time consistent.
+Let us prove the weak acceptance time consistency.
+Assume that $\{\alpha_{t}\}_{t\in\bT}$ is semi-weakly acceptance time consistent.
 Using Proposition~\ref{prop:mart.ref} we get

-which, is equivalent to weak acceptance time consistency of $\varphi$.
-The proof of rejection time consistency is similar. \end{proof}
+which, is equivalent to the weak acceptance time consistency of $\phi$.
+The proof of the rejection time consistency is similar. \end{proof}